Loraine Smith - Volunteer since 2012

 A volunteer since 2012, Loraine is on Campus twice a week to accomplish her self-directed goals.
 Loraine comments on her volunteer work, "I am familiar with hectic work environments from my career in nursing, I enjoy lightening the load for others whenever possible."
 Loraine is a true friend to our mission and keeps a smile on her face even when tasked with seemingly insurmountable challenges.
 Seton Home is extremely grateful to have Loraine as a part of our family!

 Barbara Convertino - Childcare Volunteer since July 2010

-Barbara Convertino has been volunteering at Seton Home since July 2010, and in just a few short months has witnessed how influencial her owrk has been with our residents.
+Barbara Convertino has been volunteering at Seton Home since July 2010, and throughout the 4 years has witnessed how influencial her work has been with our residents.
 Barbara made the decision to volunteer at Seton Home because she believes in those women who make the choice to keep their baby in spite of the obstacles andlack of support from their families.

 "It is easy to say that we, as a society, want young women to 'do the right thing' and continue an unexpected pregnancy," she said.
 "The challenge is that after the baby comes, what do we do in a concrete way to help these moms keep afloat and parent their children?
 They deserve the best tools we can give them to be a good mom while moving forward to a healthy and successful future."

 In the few hours each week she spends donating her time at Seton Home, Barbara is especially humbled by the sacrifices that our residents make.